spencll/hobby-finder/README.md

 # Hobby-finder

 Web app to help find people with similiar hobbies around your area to meet up and do said hobbies.
-Will be using PERN stack.
-Didn't want to pay for PaaS lol.
+Will be using PERN stack

 GOAL:
 1. Create a timed hobby hotspot for a particular location